okaufmann/Carbonated/README.md

 - Automatic accessors and mutators for timestamp, date, and time fields.
 - Set output formatting once in your model.
-- No need to `format()` output in your views.
+- No need to `format()` every attribute for output.
 - Carbon instances are still available when you need to `format()` output.
-- Timezone support with automatic conversion between database and view output.
+- Timezone support with automatic conversion between database and front end.
 - Plays friendly with [form generators](https://github.com/adamwathan/form) that use [model binding](https://github.com/adamwathan/form#model-binding).

 # Requirements